-Your M66O comes standard with a drain fitting.
-Simply connect hose to the 3/4" NPT drain fitting and pipe to a suitable collection tank.
+The M33O and M66O come standard with a drain fitting.
+Simply connect hose to the 3⁄4" NPT drain fitting and pipe to a suitable collection tank.
 A trap must be installed in the drain line with at least an 8" rise or 8" diameter loop (see diagram).
-Prime trap with liquid that will be collected to break air suction in filter compartment when air cleaner is operating.
+Prime the trap with liquid that will be collected to break air suction in filter compartment when air cleaner is operating.